-All of our executive officers have met the equity ownership guidelines as of June 30, 2013.
+All of our executive officers have met the equity ownership guidelines as of June 30, 2014, with the exception of Mr. Turner, who was promoted to President of Matrix North American Holdings in December 2013 and will have until December 2018 to comply with the guidelines.